AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: AWGN Receiver Design

 Furthermore, in order to reduce computation complexity, we observe that $p(\mathbf{y},b_i = j)$ is computed as a weighted sum of exponentials $\sum_{m \in \mathcal{C}_{b_i = j}} p(\mathbf{y}|\mathcal{H}_m) \pi_{m}$.
 Approximating a sum of exponentials by the dominating exponential and taking $\mathrm{log}$ on both sides of \eqref{eq:glrt}, we obtain the decision rule

 where

 We refer to this approximation as the Max Log MAP (MLM) approach \cite{hagenauer1994iterative}.
 MLM GLRT provides two benefits - the ability to compute the bitwise likelihood with partial knowledge of the codeword priors and a reduced complexity implementation (compared to Bitwise UEP).
-Since we compute an approximation to $p(\mathbf{y}|b_i = 0)$, the value of $\beta$ as dictated by \eqref{eq:thresh} may no longer be exactly optimal.
-However, to maintain a fair comparison, we will not change $\beta$ for MLM GLRT when comparing it to Bitwise UEP in Section \ref{subsec:mlm_glrt_results}.
+Since we compute an approximation to $p(\mathbf{y}|b_i = 0)$, the value of $\beta$ as dictated by \eqref{eq:thresh} may no longer be exactly optimal i.e. achieve the target ACK and NACK error rates at the same SNR.
+However, in the absence of \eqref{eq:thresh}, an optimal value for $\beta$ cannot be determined in practice since the gNB is unable to ascertain if the received signal has been correctly decoded owing to a lack of CRC in the short block-length regime.
+Hence, to maintain a fair comparison, we will not change $\beta$ for MLM GLRT when comparing it to Bitwise UEP in Section \ref{subsec:mlm_glrt_results}.